MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/deploy-dpm-protection-agent.md

     -   The first time you use the wizard, DPM queries Active Directory to get a list of available computers.
 After the first installation, DPM stores the list of computers in its database, which is updated once every day by the auto-discovery process.

-    -   To find a computer in another domain that has a two-way trust relationship with the domain that the DPM server is located in, you must type the fully qualified domain name (FQDN) of the computer that you want to protect (for example, *&lt;Computer1&gt;.Domain1.contoso.com*, where *Computer1* is the name of the computer that you want to protect, and *Domain1.contoso.com* is the domain to which the target computer belongs.
+    -   To find a computer in another domain that has a two-way trust relationship with the domain that the DPM server is located in, you must type the fully qualified domain name (FQDN) of the computer that you want to protect.
+For example, *&lt;Computer1&gt;.Domain1.contoso.com*, where *Computer1* is the name of the computer that you want to protect and *Domain1.contoso.com* is the domain to which the target computer belongs.

-    -   The **Advanced** button page is enabled only when there is more than one version of a protection agent available for installation on the computers.
+    -   The **Advanced** button page is enabled only when there's more than one version of a protection agent available for installation on the computers.
 You can use this option to install a previous version of the protection agent that was installed before you upgraded DPM server to a more recent version.

 4. On the **Enter Credentials** page, type the username and password for a domain account that is a member of the local Administrators group on all selected computers.

-    -   In the **Domain** box, accept or type the domain name of the user account that you are using to install the protection agent on the target computer.
+    -   In the **Domain** box, accept or type the domain name of the user account that you're using to install the protection agent on the target computer.
 This account may belong to the domain that the DPM server is located in or to a domain that has a two-way trust relationship with the domain that the DPM server is located in.

     -   If you're installing a protection agent on a computer across a trusted domain, enter your current domain user credentials.
-You can be a member of any domain that has a two-way trust relationship with the domain that the DPM server and you must be member of the local Administrators group on all selected computers on which you want to install an agent.
+You can be a member of any domain that has a two-way trust relationship with the domain that the DPM server is located in, and you must be member of the local Administrators group on all selected computers on which you want to install an agent.

     -   If you select a node in a cluster, DPM detects all additional nodes in the cluster and displays the **Select Cluster Nodes** page.